47 Fun Outdoor Activities for Kids

 38. This fab FREE Nature Hunt Bingo printable by Bitz N’ Giggles » will get your family out and about, exploring, identifying, appreciating and loving all that nature has to offer!

 39. With Summer in full swing, there’s no time like now to get outside whenever you can and enjoy nature!
-This Clay Nature idea » is simple; pick up a variety of your favourite flowers, leaves and branches to create some fun clay impressions.
+Follow How to Make Clay Nature Prints » for a simple crafty passtime; pick up a variety of your favourite flowers, leaves and branches to create some fun clay impressions.

 40. This sensory and play-based Mud Alphabet activity » by Nicolette from Wilder Child is fun to experiment with for your little one to help them learn their ABCs.